Terms and Conditions Template

 termly terms and conditions example

-A disclaimer and warranties clause in your terms and conditions lets users know that your site is available on an “as-is and as-available basis” and to use it at their own risk.
+Include a disclaimer and warranties clause in your terms and conditions to let users know that your site is available on an “as-is and as-available basis” and to use it at their own risk.

 Essentially, this clause states that you are not responsible for any damage your service, product, or website may cause a user.